Topics Map > Campus Services > Wisconsin Federation

 UW System - Login credentials for each campus (Wisconsin Federation)

-Some applications allow users from various UW System campuses to login using their campus login credentials via Wisconsin Federation.
-This document outlines the campus credentials used by Wisconsin Federation, with links provided to the campus website describing the ID (where available).
+Some applications allow users from various UW System campuses to login using their campus login credentials via Wisconsin Federation, an authentication and authorization framework This document outlines the campus credentials used by Wisconsin Federation, with links provided to the campus website describing the ID (where available).
 If you are having any problems logging in, you should contact your campus' local help desk first: see UW System - IT Help Desks Contact Information.

 UW-Colleges users authenticate using a Prism ID.
 This should be the same as your campus network ID and password.

 - Ex.
 Student Name: Jane Student - ID=STUDJ0123 - Password - your password

 - Ex.
 Instructor Name: Joe Instructor - ID=joe.instructor - Password - your password

 Certain UW Colleges are implementing local Multi Factor Authetication (MFA).
 Instead of prompting for MFA using UW Digital ID, they will be prompted for their own local campus MFA.
 As of 7/20/18, the following colleges have implemented local MFA: